Lewis Fry Richardson: Weather forecasting

-When news of the first weather forecast by the first modern computer, ENIAC, was received by Richardson in 1950, he responded that the results were an "enormous scientific advance."
+In 1950, when Richardson received news of the first weather forecast by the first modern computer, ENIAC, he called it an "enormous scientific advance".
 The first calculations for a 24-hour forecast took ENIAC nearly 24 hours to produce.

-He was also interested in atmospheric turbulence and performed many terrestrial experiments.
-The Richardson number, a dimensionless parameter of the theory of turbulence is named for him.
+Richardson was also interested in atmospheric turbulence and performed many terrestrial experiments.
+The Richardson number, a dimensionless parameter of the theory of turbulence, is named for him.
 He famously summarised turbulence in rhyming verse in Weather Prediction by Numerical Process (p 66):